maeklong/maeklong.github.io/Juniper/JNCDA.md

 + LLDP
 + RSTP
 + **Feedback : LLDP and RSTP are open source protocols that can work with multiple different vendors.**
++ LLDP
++ RSTP
++ **Feedback : LLDP and RSTP are open source protocols that can work with multiple different vendorsปิดข่าว
 + MSTP
 + IGMPv3
 + **Feedback : MSTP and IGMPv3 are open source protocols that can work with multiple different vendors.**